ejkorg/pipeline-service/README.md

 ## Oracle datetime binding (recommended)

 When using the Oracle backend prefer binding Python `datetime.datetime` objects directly instead of converting them to strings.
-Modern Oracle drivers (cx_Oracle or `python-oracledb`) will convert Python datetimes to native `TIMESTAMP` / `TIMESTAMP WITH TIME ZONE` values which enables correct range queries, indexing and partition pruning.
+The modern unified Oracle driver (`python-oracledb`, successor of cx_Oracle) will convert Python datetimes to native `TIMESTAMP` / `TIMESTAMP WITH TIME ZONE` values which enables correct range queries, indexing and partition pruning.

 Short example using `python-oracledb`: